 - Prepare rental forms, obtaining customer signature and other information, such as required licenses.

-What Skills Do You Need to Work as a Counter & Rental Clerk?
+Skills Needed to be a Counter & Rental Clerk

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.